-Join your two guides Mark and Ngaa as they take you on an adventure into the past and present during the first part of your excursion where you will be driven in your transport vehicle to the Paengaariki marae temple.
+This excursion is a recent innovation into the eco/cultural tourism on Aitutaki, an island rich in history, culture and living traditions.
+Your local guide will take you on an adventure into the past and present during the first part of your excursion.
+You will be driven in your transport vehicle to the Paengaariki marae temple.
 There, discover the results of the excavations and learn about the ancient religious practices enacted in the past.
-See the large stones upright, representing ancestors, the sacred sub-incision stone to initiate young boys into manhood and the tribal gathering ground or 'koutu'.
-Hear the stories of the great warrior chiefs associated with this place.
-You will also be able to see the rare endemic lorikeet of the island the kuramo'o that is ultramarine blue!
+View the large upright stones representing ancestors; the sacred sub-incision stone to initiate young boys into manhood; and the tribal gathering ground or 'koutu'.
+Hear the stories of the great warrior chiefs as well.
+You will also be able to see the rare endemic lorikeet of the island, the kuramo'o, that is ultramarine blue!

 Continue along the interior to arrive at a traditional Maori village, Punarei, reconstructed based upon the archaelogists' research to reveal an authentic image of the past.
 Stand upon the 'poaki' or welcoming stone that gives you the permission to stand on the land in respect of the people on the island.
 Enter the 'are nikau' (traditional welcome hut) and discover the surviving traditions of Aitutaki.
 Learn about the many uses of plants and storage of food in cyclone seasons and long voyages in the traditional cooking area.